rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: Even if node doesn't want this feature.

-MF: In a previous slide you said anything you can do in node modules you should be able to do in ecmascript modules.
+MF: In a previous slide you said anything you can do in node modules you should be able to do in ECMAScript modules.
 Can you clarify what you meant by that?

 YK: I didn't hear him say those words.